CLI

 cargo install --git https://github.com/everruns/everruns everruns-cliOr clone and build locally:

-git clone https://github.com/everruns/everruns.gitcd everrunscargo install --path crates/cliVerify the installation:
+git clone https://github.com/everruns/everruns.gitcd everrunscargo install --path crates/cliVerify

 Section titled “Configuration”The CLI connects to the Everruns API.
 By default, it uses the hosted API at https://app.everruns.com/api.